Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The pilot initiates acquisition by selecting the A/G gun-sight mode and placing the pipper over the intended target at a dive angle between 10 and 40 degrees.
-At this point, the WSO will adjust receiver gain so that only one return is visible on the scope- the Main Beam Clutter return.
+At this point, the WSO will adjust receiver gain so that only one return is visible on the scope - the Main Beam Clutter return.
 The WSO then activates half-action on the Antenna Hand Control, which displays the range strobe in the center of the acquisition cursor.
 Moving the acquisition cursor/range strobe combination to the center of the Main Beam Clutter return, the WSO presses full-action for automatic lock-on to be attempted.
 Once achieved, the ASE circle will appear with the range strobe centered.
 Range data will